openssl req

 -reqexts section

-these options specify alternative sections to include certificate extensions (if the -x509 option is present) or certificate request extensions.
+Can be used to override the name of the configuration file section from which X.509 extensions are included in the certificate (when -x509 is in use) or certificate request.
 This allows several different sections to be used in the same configuration file to specify requests for a variety of purposes.

 -precert